tommasoromano/romablog-next/README.md

 ## 🙏 Contributing

 I'd love if you'd contribute to the project.
+This is inspired by <a href='https://github.com/SamipPoudel58/next-portfolio'>Samip Poudel</a>.

 After cloning & setting up the local project you can push the changes to your github fork and make a pull request.